CEXMReyes/wireframe_generator/README.md

 The script works recursively, so it should be able to handle a string of ancestry parents.

-Paste input in the 'picklist.txt' file.
+Paste input in the **picklist.txt** file.
 Columns are separated by TABS, similar to when pasting from an Excel file into a text editor.
 Format is as follows:

 Department | Case Type | Sub Case Type
 --- | --- | ---